Family Advocate Specialist - School of Social Work (135642)

 This is a full-time (100%), twelve month academic professional position.
 There are multiple positions available.
 The position is grant-funded and renewal is contingent upon availability of funds.
 Salary is competitive and commensurate with qualifications.
 The proposed start date is as soon as possible after the closing date.

-To ensure full consideration, complete applications must be submitted by December 11, 2020.
+To ensure full consideration, complete applications must be submitted by May 28, 2021.
 Please create your candidate profile at http://jobs.illinois.edu and upload a cover letter, resume, and the name, address, and phone numbers of three professional references.
-Interviews may be conducted before the closing date; however, no hiring decision will be made until after the search has closed.
+Interviews and hires may occur before the closing date; however, all applications received by the closing date will receive full consideration.

 For further information about this specific position, contact [email protected].
 You may also visit http://www.socialwork.illinois.edu for additional information.
 For questions about the application process, please contact 217-333-2137.